The W-2 or Wage Income Forms

-The same is true for your State Income Taxes listed in Box 17.
-Please apply the same approach as listed above for the IRS Income Taxes withheld via Box 2 for the state(s) that apply to you
+The same is true for your state income taxes listed in Box 17; apply the same approach as listed above for the IRS income taxes withheld via Box 2 for the state(s) that apply to you

 Local Wages: Box 18 and Taxes: Box 19

-If you received local wages and/or are subject to local taxes as listed in Box 18 and Box 19 on your W-2, report or enter them on the eFile.com W-2 page when you prepare and e-File your Taxes.
+If you received local wages and/or are subject to local taxes as listed in Box 18 and Box 19 on your W-2, report or enter them on the eFile.com W-2 page when you prepare your taxes.
 You will find additional help on that page.

 Multiple Tax Withholding

 Your employer might report tax withholding for two states - Box 17 - and localities - Box 19 - on the same W-2.
-If you are subject to additional state(s) or locality withholding the employer should issue an additional W-2 for you.
+If you are subject to additional state(s) or locality withholding, then the employer should issue an additional W-2 for you.

 Your W-2 Locality Code: Box 20

-Your W-2 may also includes a locality code.
-This code indicates where your Employer is located.
-Depending on the state, you may be required to enter this code when you eFile your Taxes on eFile.com to allocate local income taxes.
+Your W-2 may also include a locality code; this code indicates where your employer is located.
+Depending on the state, you may be required to enter this code when you eFile your taxes on eFile.com to allocate local income taxes.
 You can find the code in the state section - or Box 20 - of your W-2.

 eFile Tip: If the W-2 form you received has no state wages and income taxes, do not select a state nor enter a state tax withholding amount on line 15 of your W-2 screen inside the eFile.com tax preparation app.
 If you do select a state, lines 16 and 17 on the W-2 eFile.com app page will be required.
-In addition, if there are no Local Wages or Local Income Taxes on your W-2 form, leave those fields empty on the eFile.com W-2 screen.
-You will find more help about this when you prepare and eFile your Taxes on eFile.com.
+In addition, if there are no local wages or local income taxes on your W-2 form, leave those fields empty on the eFile.com W-2 screen.
+You will find more help about this when you prepare and eFile your taxes.